Hindu and Muslim Wedding in India

-A marriage ceremony in India is a picturesque and pretty rites and feasting for days on end is the order of the day.
-But the chief incident of better class Hindu marriage ceremony consists of what is called the Bhaunri – the seven steps are taken in unison.
-All this is symbolical.
+A marriage ceremony in India is a picturesque and pretty rite and feasting for days on end is the order of the day.
+But the chief incident of a better-class Hindu marriage ceremony consists of what is called the Bhaunri – the seven steps are taken in unison.
+All this is symbolic.
 The seven steps are the seven grades of life.
 Compare this with the seven ages of life in your own immortal bard, or the seven sacraments of the Roman Catholic Church, or the seven planets of ancient astronomy, after which the names of the week were named.

 The Hindu is bound to invite his whole caste or community, within a reasonable distance, to his wedding festivities; The Mohammadan only his select friends.
 The Mohammadan ecclesiastical ceremony is of the simplest description, as simple as that among the Society of Friends.

 Many of the Muhammadan families restrict themselves to the ecclesiastical ceremony, but the majority have adopted or inherited in addition to the customs of the country.
 Some even use a modified form of the Bhaunri.
 Prolonged feasts and ceremonies, with music or noise (whichever you prefer to call it and martial-looking processions ), are quite common.